 Are you a Wells Fargo Customer?
 You should not lie since the bank can easily confirm.
-You do not want to come off as a dishonest person even before you get the job.
+You do not want to come off as a dishonest person even before getting the job.
 Mention some of the institution’s products or services that you use.
 You should also point out that you do not use any at the moment but wouldn’t mind once you get the job and interact with their products or services.

-I own a small business which uses your services.
+I own a small business that uses your services.
 I usually bank any proceeds with you and have even taken a loan a few times.
 I also used your mortgage services to buy my first house.
 It has been a good ride so far.

 14. Have You Ever Had a Motivation Crisis?
 How do You Normally Cope With Such?

 Most of Wells Fargo’s jobs are repetitive.
 You can, therefore, possibly get bored and experience a motivation crisis.
-You should accept that you occasionally struggle with motivation since it is pretty common and normal.
+You should accept that you occasionally struggle with motivation since it is common and normal.
 What matters is how you get out of such situations and back to your feet.
 Remember, it is not difficult to manage such crises if you know what to do.

 I have experienced such situations before, same as everybody else.
-However, I usually look at my personal goals and loved ones and realize that I have to work hard and keep pushing.
+However, I usually look at my personal goals and loved ones and realize that I must work hard and keep pushing.
 I also remind myself that my colleagues and employers expect a lot from me, which gives me a reason to keep going.

 15. Mention a Time That You Failed in This Job and What You Learned

 Failure is inevitable in our lives.
 However, such experiences do not make you less of a person.
 We all learn from our mistakes, lessons which help us be better at whatever we do.
-This is a chance to mention when things did not turn out well, and you did not achieve what you wanted.
+This is a chance to mention when things did not turn out well and you did not achieve what you wanted.
 Your primary focus should be on the lesson.

 16. What is Your Biggest Strength in Relation to this Job?